0xdroidan/0xdroidan.github.io/_posts/fundamentals/2024-12-23-Introduction-To-Airdrops.md

 layout: post
 title: "Introduction To Airdrops"
 date: 2017-04-08 03:21:08 +0530
-categories: ['Airdrop-Basics']
+categories: ["Airdrop-Basics"]
-tags: [draft,basics,introduction] # Tag names should always be lowercase
+tags: [draft, basics, introduction] # Tag names should always be lowercase
 pin: true
 ---

 A cryptocurrency airdrop is a free distribution of tokens or coins to wallet addresses.
 It is a marketing strategy used by blockchain-based projects to promote awareness and adoption of their tokens.